pulumi/pulumi-synced-folder/sdk/python/README.md

 * With Pulumi managing each file as an individual Pulumi resource (e.g., an `aws.s3.BucketObject`, `azure.storage.Blob`, or `gcp.storage.BucketObject`).
 This is how the component behaves by default.

 * With Pulumi not managing any files individually, and instead delegating the responsibility of synchronization to the cloud provider CLI (e.g., the `aws`, `az`, or `gloud` tools respectively).
-This behavior is enabled by the `managedObjects` input property.
+This behavior is enabled by setting the `managedObjects` input property to `false`, and requires that the associated CLI tool is installed on your machine.

 The former approach &mdash; having Pulumi manage your resources for you &mdash; is generally safer and therefore preferable, but in some situations, for example a website containing thousands of files, it may not be the best fit.
 This component lets you choose the approach best suited to your use case without having to break out of your Pulumi program or workflow.